 On the day of our visit, the teams’ project involved a set of glass shells for a complete drum kit.
 Witnessing this whole, seemingly impossible process from start to finish, and the meticulous care and patience displayed by the team was an inspiration for all.

 After the Hot Shop, the next logical stop is the Glass Galleries.
-Within is a stunning collection from World renowned artists, and subtle lighting and quiet background sound effects, makes it a memorable audio-visual experience.
+Within is a stunning collection from world renowned artists, and subtle lighting and quiet background sound effects, which makes it a memorable audio-visual experience.